Fyodor Romodanovsky: 1680s to 1700

-Until his death, on 17 September 1717, Romodanovsky remained in charge of the secret police, the Siberian prikaz, and the Apothecary; basically he operated as the second-most powerful man (and the most feared man) in Russia until his death.
+Later life

+In 1703, Romodanovsky’s administrative responsibilities were extended when he was placed in charge of both the Siberian Prikaz and the Apothecary Prikaz, while remaining head of the Preobrazhensky Prikaz.
+He retained control of the political security apparatus even after Peter created the Governing Senate in 1711 to supervise administration during the sovereign’s absences.

+Romodanovsky remained head of the Preobrazhensky Office until his death from gangrene on 17 September 1717, when his son Ivan Fyodorovich Romodanovsky succeeded him both as head of the office and as “Prince Caesar”.
+Peter, who was abroad when the elder Romodanovsky died, wrote to Ivan offering his condolences and assuring him that he had not forgotten his father’s services.

+Legacy

 Long after Romodanovsky's death, Klyuchevsky (1841-1911) described him as a "a monstrum by appearance, a vicious tyrant by character".

-Most of Peter the Great's biographies tend to overlook the role of Romodanovsky, who served as an unconditional supporter of Peter and as his most-feared and very effective official.
-While other Peter's adherents built and fought, Romodanovsky ensured, with an iron hand, that there was no opposition.
+Most of Peter the Great's biographies tend to overlook the role of Romodanovsky, who served as an unconditional supporter of Peter and as a feared and effective official.

 Fyodor Romodanovsky's only son, Ivan Fyodorovich Romodanovsky (c.
 1677–1730) succeeded him in office at the Preobrazhensky prikaz from 1717 to 1729.